jeffreybiles/phoenix-tutorial-website/lib/book/book-combined.md

 ## Enum

-The `Enum` module meant for working with Enumerables.
+The `Enum` module is meant for working with Enumerables.
 Although there are others, the most common type of Enumerable is a list, so that's what we'll be working with today.

 ```bash
 iex(1)> split_phrase = ["hello", "vast", "universe"]